-Section FE 4B(1)(b) provides that public project assets must not be able to be disposed of within 10 years from the beginning of the contract, unless it is to the Crown, a public authority, or another person performing the contract.
+Section FE 4B(1)(b) provides that public project assets cannot be disposed of within 10 years from the beginning of the contract, unless it is to the Crown, a public authority, or another person performing the contract.
 By allowing public project assets to be disposed of to "another person performing the project", it is intended that an investor in an eligible infrastructure project will be able to dispose of their investment to a separate investor who will step into their shoes.